-Building Regulations require that a solid constructional hearth of minimum 125mm must be used, including the thickness of the floor and any decorative top surface (e.g. tiling).
-The Constructional hearth must extend minimum 225mm in front of the appliance and at least 150mm from either side and the rear of the appliance.
-(Fig 10).
+The stove can be installed in suitably sized recess, either purpose built or an existing fireplace.
+In this instance Building Regulations require that a solid constructional hearth of minimum 125mm must be used, including the thickness of the floor and any decorative top surface (e.g. tiling).
+We recommend a minimum air circulation space of at least 150mm around the sides and rear and 300mm above the top to obtain maximum heat output and for access to the rear of the stove.